Categories

 And then the relapse came.

 Just after Christmas 2023, a painful lump under her arm set everything in motion again.
 This time, Melissa had to undergo a stem cell transplant, preceded by grueling high-dose chemotherapy.
 The process was not just physically taxing but also mentally and emotionally overwhelming.
-From losing her job to navigating endless appointments, to being isolated due to a wiped-out immune system, life after DLBCL never went back to “normal.”
+From losing her job to navigating endless appointments, to being isolated due to a wiped-out immune system, life after relapse never went back to “normal.”

 Melissa describes feeling deep depression after her transplant.
 She expected to feel joy, but instead, she felt stuck.
 Recovery wasn’t just about healing her body; it meant rebuilding her mental health, confidence, and ability to trust her body again.
 Slowly, she emerged.
 She reconnected with family, leaned on her incredible support system (shout out to her sister!), and began doing the things that bring her joy.